-Since its creation in 1891, The National Society of the Colonial Dames of America (NSCDA) has worked on and sponsored preservation projects across the country.
-Thanks to a generous grant from NSCDA, the PRO Team took on a project to assess, clean, and preserve Oakland Cemetery’s female statuary.
+Since its creation in 1891, Atlanta Town Committee Chapter of the Colonial Dames has worked on and sponsored preservation projects across the country.
+Thanks to a generous grant from Atlanta Town Committee Chapter of the Colonial Dames, the PRO Team took on a project to assess, clean, and preserve Oakland Cemetery’s female statuary.

 While cleaning itself does not take long, the time needed to prepare — including bring water and moving ladders — does begin to add up.
 Nevertheless, lessons were learned, and the PRO Team is only getting better.